Union Budget 2026 – Direct Tax Changes Explained | Your CA Guide

 No Change in Income Tax Slabs

-Personal income tax slab rates remain unchanged, ensuring predictability and continuity in individual tax planning.
+Income tax slab rates remain unchanged, ensuring stability and predictability in personal tax planning.

 Sovereign Gold Bonds – Exemption Restricted

-Capital gains exemption on redemption of Sovereign Gold Bonds (SGBs) is now available only to the original individual subscriber who purchased the bonds at issuance and held them till maturity.
+Capital gains exemption on redemption of Sovereign Gold Bonds (SGBs) will now be available only to the original individual subscriber who purchased the bonds at the time of issuance and held them till maturity.

-Practical Insight: Secondary market buyers will now be liable to capital gains tax.
+Practical Insight: Investors purchasing SGBs from the secondary market will now be liable to capital gains tax.

 Motor Accident Compensation – Fully Exempt